Binnenlandse Strijdkrachten: History

-Members of the BS wore blue overalls as their uniform.
+Members of the BS wore blue boilersuits as their uniform.

 From September 1944 to May 1945, a total of 1,730 members of the organization were killed.
 The BS experienced tremendous growth from October 1944 on.
 That great influx started in the liberated southern provinces.

 In May 1945 there were 150,000 to 200,000 members of the BS throughout the Netherlands.
 The entire resistance was estimated to have no more than 25,000 (in 1943) to 45,000 (1944-1945) participants.

 Neither the Germans nor the Allies thought highly of the BS.
 The organization expected to stand "shoulder-to-shoulder" with Allied soldiers to "whip the krauts", but the Allies concluded an armistice with the Germans on 4 May 1945, which included the condition that only Allied units would disarm the Germans, and not the BS.
 This effectively made the Binnenlandse Strijdkrachten redundant.
 The Allies then forbade members of the organization from appearing armed in public, because they feared chaos would break out and BS men would lynch Germans.
 The organization did not comply with this ban, which, according to researchers, has led, among other things, to violence such as the 7 May shooting on Dam Square in Amsterdam.